Amixdu/SeleniumAutomation/README.md

 Testing Birthday:<br/>
 1 point for displaying prompt when input box clicked<br/>
 1 point for displaying a request prompt when user clicks away when input box is empty<br/>
-1 point for displaying age when user clicks away when input box is non-empty<br/>
+1 point for displaying correct age when user clicks away when input box is non-empty<br/>

 Testing Theme:<br/>
 1 point for displaying message when dark mode selected<br/>